mui/material-ui/docs/src/pages/style/color/color.md

 ## Color tool

-To test a [material.io/color](https://material.io/color) color scheme with the Material-UI documentation, simply select colors using the palette and slider.
+To test a [material.io/color](https://material.io/color) color scheme with the Material-UI documentation, simply select colors using the palette and sliders below.
-Alternatively, you can enter hex values in the Primary and Secondary TextFields.
+Alternatively, you can enter hex values in the Primary and Secondary text fields.

 {{"demo": "pages/style/color/ColorTool.js", "hideHeader": true}}

-The output can be fed directly to `createMuiTheme()` function:
+The output shown in the color sample can be pasted directly into a [`createMuiTheme()`](/customization/themes#createmuitheme-options-theme) function (to be used in [`MuiThemeProvider`](/customization//themes#theme-provider)):

 ```jsx
 import { createMuiTheme } from '@material-ui/core/styles';